Business Growth

 How are we doing?

-In 2023, the growth in the number of establishments employing workers was 5.1% for the Tucson Metropolitan Statistical Area (MSA).
-That ranked Tucson fifth among peer western MSAs, which was a substantial decline from 2022 when Tucson placed third among peers.
-Tucson’s growth in business establishments decreased from a growth rate of 8.4% in 2022, and 5.8% in 2021.
-Tucson’s slow or non-existent growth between 2012 and 2020 in business establishments was a considerable improvement over the substantial decline during the Great Recession.
+In 2024, the growth in the number of establishments employing workers was 1.8% for the Tucson Metropolitan Statistical Area (MSA).
+That ranked Tucson fifth among peer western MSAs, unchanged from the previous year.
+This marks a slowdown from 2023, when growth was 5.5%, and a more pronounced decline compared to 2022 (8.4%) and 2021 (5.8%).
+The slowdown in growth was consistent with trends seen among peer MSAs and nationally.
+Several of Tucson’s peer MSAs experienced a decline in the number of establishments employing workers in 2024, with Denver, Portland, and Colorado Springs posting losses between 3.5-3.9%.
+Tucson’s slow or non-existent growth in business establishments between 2012 and 2020 was a considerable improvement over the substantial decline during the Great Recession.
 Since then, business growth, or the growth rate in total establishments, has fluctuated annually but experienced an overall upward trend.

 Why is it important?

-The change in the total number of establishments reflects the dynamism of the local economy, as well as the overall ups and downs associated with business cycles.
-Local areas with strong business growth may generate correspondingly strong gains in jobs and income that contribute to increases in the standard of living and the tax base.
+The change in the total number of establishments reflects the dynamism of the local economy and the overall ups and downs of business cycles.
+Local areas with strong business growth may generate correspondingly strong gains in jobs and income, contributing to higher standards of living and a larger tax base.

 How do we compare?

-According to the latest data on business starts, education and health services generated the most new businesses in the Tucson MSA (34.2% of the total), followed by professional and business services (15.7%), leisure and hospitality (13.8%) and the trade, transportation, and utilities industry (11.0%).
-Construction, and the financial activities sectors accounted for about 7% each in new business starts in 2021.
-The manufacturing industries represented 4.5% of new business starts.
-The natural resources and mining industry added only a few new jobs, accounting for less than .05% of new business starts in 2021.
+According to the latest data on business starts, the leisure and hospitality sector generated the most new businesses in the Tucson MSA (27.8% of the total), followed by education and health services (23.5%), trade, transportation, and utilities (12.4%), and professional and business services (9.6%).
+The construction sector accounted for 7.3% of new business starts in 2023, and financial services for 6.9%.
+The natural resources and mining industry contributed a modest share of new business starts at 0.4% in 2023.
 Slow gains in natural resources and mining reflect, in part, the capital-intensive nature of these sectors, which makes industry entry and exit relatively expensive.
-Please note that the sum of the totals does not reach 100% due to undisclosed data (less than 1%) in the mining, quarrying, oil and gas extraction, and utilities sectors.

 What are the key trends?